-There is a distinct need for alternate paths to financial stability in our community, with graduation rates as low as 55%, and only 32% possessing a Bachelor's degree regionally (Mid Hudson Community Profiles, 2018).
+There is a distinct need for alternate paths to financial stability in our community, with graduation rates as low as 58% and only 31% possessing a bachelor's degree regionally (Mid Hudson Community Profiles, 2020).
 Without a high school diploma, employment options are extremely limited.
-In fact the earning potential of someone lacking a high school diploma is \$550,000 less over their lifetime compared to someone who has one (US Bureau of Labor Statistics, 2017).
-Workforce development programming provides an option for those pursuing greater financial stability.
+In fact, the earning potential of someone lacking a high school diploma is \$550,000 less over their lifetime compared to someone who has one (US Bureau of Labor Statistics, 2022).9 Workforce development programming provides an option for those pursuing greater financial stability.

-Skill-based learning programs are useful for adults throughout the spectrum of their life, whether they are about to leave high school or an older adult seeking employment re-training services.
+Skill-based learning programs are useful for adults throughout the spectrum of their life, whether they are about to leave high school or are an older adult seeking employment retraining services.

 The challenge remains even for students with high school diplomas.
 As higher education costs increase, 28% of young adults are choosing to enter the workforce immediately after high school.
 Skill-based employment training programs provide a viable option over low wage jobs that do not provide long-term opportunities for growth.
-Young adults are especially prone to poverty (20% nationally), and programs such as these enable them to become financially stable (US Bureau of Labor Statistics, 2017).
+Young adults are especially prone to poverty (20% nationally), and programs such as these enable them to become financially stable.

-Additionally, older adults are especially influenced by changes in the economy.
+Additionally, older adults are particularly influenced by changes in the economy.
 Unfortunately, as technology changes, careers can become obsolete in the span of just a few years.
-Older adults often are in need of skills-based training services as they make an unexpected career trajectory changes.
-It is predicted that 40% of existing careers will disappear or vastly shrink within the next decade (McKinsey, 2020).
+Older adults often are in need of skills-based training services as they make unexpected career changes.
+It is predicted that 40% of existing careers will disappear or vastly shrink within the next decade (McKinsey, 2020).10 development training opportunities that lead to careers and contribute to individuals and families long term financial stability.

-While there are certification programs in the community, even the modest amounts these programs cost are untenable for those experiencing poverty.
-Programs that engage hard to reach populations who are looking to make a long-term commitment to their future are encouraged to apply.
-United Way seeks to partner with organizations that can provide workforce development training opportunities that lead to careers and contribute to individuals and families long term financial stability.
+While there are certification programs in the community, even the modest amounts these programs cost may be untenable for those experiencing poverty.
+Programs that engage hard to reach populations who are looking to make a long-term commitment to their financial future are encouraged to apply.
+United Way seeks to partner with organizations that can provide workforce